mna/agora/doc/wiki/lang-ref.md

 ### Scopes

 All variables are declared in the scope of the function where they are defined.
 All module-level variables are scoped in the top-level function (the module).
+Functions declared within another function can access variables in the parent functions, provided they are declared before the funtion that uses them.

 The only way to expose information is to return a value.
 When a module imports another module, it only gets access to the value returned by the imported module.
 With the object type, using different keys, it is possible to expose multiple functions and values.